In the year 1621, the Pilgrims held their first Thanksgiving feast. They

 _______ as they saw fit!
 When the Pilgrims landed in the New World, they

-a cold, rocky, barren, desolate wilderness, which is in stark
+found a cold, rocky, barren, desolate wilderness, which is in stark

 contrast to the wild neon groves planted on every street corner in every